 About 1980 - The DePortillo Residence, located near Frank Lloyd Wright's Ennis House, recalled by Lautner associate Roger Bennett.
 The client, Mrs. DePortillo, wanted the most beautiful house in Los Angeles.
 After many drawings, the client decided not to build.

 1980 - The Robert and Marjorie Rawlins Residence, 804 South Bayfront, Newport Beach CA. The project architect was Warren Lawson.
 Built on the last bayfront lot on Balboa Island.
 2100 sf.
 Robert died in 1993 and Marjorie died in 2009.
-The house was put on the market in 2010.
+Sold to 8530 Hedges Place LLC.

 1980 - The Bornstein House, Los Angeles CA. Unbuilt.

 1981 - The Turner Condominiums, Marina Del Rey CA. Unbuilt.

 1981 - The Lynn Residence, Santa Barbara CA. A 5000-square-foot concrete house.
 Unbuilt.